-2nd French court orders Amazon to better protect workers
+Second French court orders Amazon to better protect workers

 The appeals court also reduced the potential fines Amazon faces for future violations, from 1 million euros per infraction to 100,000 euros.

-Amazon said in a statement: “We will study the consequences of this decision for our activity and for our partners, our clients in France and for the numerous small French businesses that count on Amazon to develop their activity.”
+Amazon said in a statement Friday that it will keep its distribution centers closed at least through April 28.
+The company insisted that its facilities are safe, and said it had involved worker representatives in discussions about security measures.

-Amazon has insisted that it is providing adequate security measures for staff, such as temperature checks and mask distribution.
+“We don’t think this decision is in the best interest of the French, of our partners and thousands of small French businesses that count on Amazon to develop their activities,” it said,

 But some workers say the company placed profits over staff safety as virus outbreaks erupted around France.
 The courts found Amazon didn’t do enough to enforce social distancing, to ensure that turnstiles and locker rooms were virus-free, or to increase cleaning of its warehouses.